Your weather: Cyclone Oma latest - thunderstorms, snow for weekend

 The cyclone was expected to move southwest away from New Caledonia in the next two days.

-"However, there is a chance that it could recurve towards southeast during Friday and possibly move back north again during the weekend.
-No other significant lows of interest."
+"However, there is a chance that it could recurve towards southeast during Friday and possibly move back north again during the weekend."

 Heavy rain, winds and storm surges from the cyclone uprooted trees, destroyed homes and food crops in Torba and Sanma provinces in Vanuatu.